abhishek-1991/Automatic-Number-Plate-Recognition-System/README.md

 sudo python -m pip install scikit-image

-To run the Application Use the following way to run it from cmd prompt
+To run the Application Use the following way to run it from cmd prompt:

 python anpr.py <car image to predict the number plate>